p/vcproj2cmake/README.txt

 is able to consist of POSIX-only parts, too), try to setup a POSIX-only setting (this is not openly documented, but I believe it's possible; see e.g. .vcxproj SubSystem element or some such).
-You really don't want to have an unbelievably bloated windows.h to be reachable by default within a project...
+You really don't want to have the unbelievably bloated windows.h header to be reachable by default within a project wherever it can be avoided...

 In addition to this, it might be useful to do checks for certain defines (e.g. include guard defines) in header files which are strongly indicative